usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 ## Common Topic for Difficult Conversations: Knowledge of Agile

 Agile methods have been developed and used most extensively in the non government/DoD commercial sector with small- to medium-sized projects.
 Experience with larger projects has recently started to accumulate in the commercial sector.
-As a result, few government acquisition professionals and contractors are familiar with the use of Agile or possess the necessary experience to effectively implement it—which is exactly the issue that this program is seeking to address\!
+As a result, few government acquisition professionals and contractors are familiar with the use of Agile or possess the necessary experience to effectively implement it, which is exactly the issue that this program is seeking to address!
 Review the write-up below for additional context on this issue.

 **Context:** The acquisition community’s imperfect understanding of Agile might undermine the success of an Agile contractor.
 Agile is relatively new to the government and has its genesis in the software development community, which is mostly isolated from acquisition concerns.
 As a result, relatively few acquisition professionals have direct experience with Agile, and Agile-unaware PMO members might insist on the more familiar project documents, oversight process, and metrics that do not fit with Agile.
 Acquisition professionals may want to include requirement specifications to ensure the contractor be held accountable for delivery and may be uncomfortable with buying sprints of undetermined functionality or code demonstrations in lieu of written proposals.
 Program managers may like the flexibility to change priorities and less documentation, but may not be prepared for the level and frequency of engagement.